manacake/resume/README.md

 Head of Software Engineering ( Mar 2018 - Present )<br>
 **Outset** ( <https://greycat.co> ) ( Remote )
 - Designed, wrote, and maintained all versions of firmware for project's custom PCB
-- Implemented a security protocol to send encrypted data through public airspace
+- Implemented security protocols to send encrypted data through public airspace
 - Reverse engineered the control of integrated circuits via data sheets and troubleshooting
 - Collaborated with community non-profits to integrate Outset into disaster scenarios